+It’s easy to feel more like a commodity than a person with all the swiping on a dating app.
 “The best thing you can do is self-awareness,” says Van Doran.
-“Know who you are, what your brand is and realize you’re not for everyone.
-Figure out the ways that you’re the same as everyone else, and then the ways you’re different, and that’s your brand.
-I would rather get every single guy that I’m the target demographic for, instead of all people.”
+“Know who you are, what your brand is and realize you’re not for everyone.”
+She suggests zeroing in the ways you’re different than others, and marketing yourself as that, kind of like your own personal brand.
+“I would rather get every single guy that I’m the target demographic for, instead of all people,” says Van Doran.

-For example, Amy describes herself as “Kind of quirky, I like cartoons, I like science fiction films, I like 1960s movies, and I look like a person who likes that, so to the guy that is interested in that creative world, they see me and they are like, ‘Oh, yeah, that’s my match.’”
+For example, she describes herself as “Kind of quirky, I like cartoons, I like science fiction films, I like 1960s movies, and I look like a person who likes that, so to the guy that is interested in that creative world, they see me and they are like, ‘Oh, yeah, that’s my match.’”

 Figure out the ways in which you are special and capitalize on that.

-“The person is going to end up meeting you, so it needs to sound like you, and it needs to sound like your voice.
-And if you don’t know what your voice is, it’s going to be very difficult to attract the person you’re looking to attract, because if you don’t know yourself, then how is someone else going to know you.
-So, really, don’t worry about sounding too wild or pretentious or dirty or whatever, don’t worry about sounding too anything if that’s who you are.
+“The person is going to end up meeting you, so it needs to sound like you, and it needs to sound like your voice,” says Van Doran.
+“And if you don’t know what your voice is, it’s going to be very difficult to attract the person you’re looking to attract, because if you don’t know yourself, then how is someone else going to know you?”
+She recommends to not worry about sounding too wild or pretentious, etc., if that’s who you are.

-“Because what you are trying to do is to attract someone who is going to be into you.
-So it’s better to have fewer people that are messaging you and more people who are actually interested in you.
-We’re not trying to trick someone into loving us.”
+“Because what you are trying to do is to attract someone who is going to be into you,” she says.
+It’s better to have fewer people messaging you and those individuals are actually interested in you.
+“We’re not trying to trick someone into loving us.”

 “First of all, it’s a total power move,” says Van Doran.
-“It brings a different experience.
-Everyone is doing the same shit online, but the one time you can break up that pattern and say, ‘Hey, this is wacky but instead of doing this back and forth, let’s get on a phone call.’”
+“It brings a different experience: Everyone is doing the same shit online, but the one time you can break up that pattern and say, ‘Hey, this is wacky but instead of doing this back and forth, let’s get on a phone call.’”

-“It’s okay to be kind of bold.
-Life is too short to sit around and wait for someone to present an activity.
-The way to be the person someone likes is to be interested and engaging in the world.
-So if you’re like, ‘Hey, I know we just met, but like there is this museum exhibit that I’m super excited about tomorrow.
+It’s okay to be bold, life is too short to sit around and wait for someone to present an activity, says Van Doran.
+“The way to be the person someone likes is to be interested and engaging in the world,” she says.
+Try saying something like, ‘Hey, I know we just met, but like there is this museum exhibit that I’m super excited about tomorrow.
 Let’s hop on a phone call and see if we have enough in common to go to the museum.
-I’d love to test this thing out.’”
+I’d love to test this thing out.’

 “Some people that are really great in person, but for others, maybe they are doctors or they’re busy, they don’t have time to type or writing isn’t their best form of communication,” says Van Doran.
 “Before these expectations get wacky, I would try Facetime or something where you are actually talking to that person in their body.”

-How to Say ‘Thanks But No Thanks’ to A Second Date
+How to Say ‘Thanks, But No Thanks’

-“I personally would respond with ‘Hey, listen, I had a really great time, thank you so much, it was such a pleasure getting to know you.
-Full disclosure: I know we’re both on these apps because we’re looking for a person we connect with on that next level, but I think maybe we’re not as compatible, and I don’t feel the romantic connection.’”
+Van Doran says to talk with them and just be honest.
+Try something like, ‘Hey, listen, I had a really great time, thank you so much, it was such a pleasure getting to know you.
+Full disclosure: I know we’re both on these apps because we’re looking for a person we connect with on that next level, but I think maybe we’re not as compatible, and I don’t feel the romantic connection.’

-“Act like you’re doing them a favor.
-‘I don’t want to waste your time engaging with me because I want you to go find the person you’re supposed to be with’ type of chat.
-Try to flip the script and act like you’re doing them a favor.”
+“Try to flip the script and act like you’re doing them a favor,” she says.
+The ole’ ‘I don’t want to waste your time engaging with me because I want you to go find the person you’re supposed to be with’ type of chat.

-“Too many people are talking too much, and the other people are not talking enough,” says Van Doran.
-(Can we even win?!)
-“On that first date, you have one chance to show that you are a compelling person with a lot to offer, to be engaged.
-But you also have to show you are a listener.
-So speaking, but also asking a lot of questions and remaining actively engaged with what a person is saying, but also don’t forget to bring that energy and zest that keeps a person interested.
-It should be a good tennis match.
-They ask, you ask.
-They ask, you ask.”
+Van Doran reminds to listen and not just wait to talk.
+“On that first date, you have one chance to show that you are a compelling person with a lot to offer, to be engaged,” she says.
+“But you also have to show you are a listener.”
+Remind yourself to speak as much as you’d like, of course, but also ask a lot of questions and remain actively engaged.
+“Don’t forget to bring that energy and zest that keeps a person interested, it should be a good tennis match: They ask, you ask, they ask, you ask,” says Van Doran.

-“But if someone talks a lot on a date, it doesn’t necessarily mean they are self-absorbed.
-Sometimes when men are anxious or nervous, they ramble.”
+Adversely, just because someone talks a lot on a date, doesn’t necessarily mean they are self-absorbed, she says.
+“Sometimes when someone is anxious or nervous, they ramble.”

 “So many people are coming in burnt out, especially millennials,” says Van Doran.
-“They come in and they’ve been on 300 first dates.
-Their posture is like they’ve been through war, basically.
-Try to unlearn the negative experiences that have happened.
-Go into each date as if it’s the first time in a positive way, and the world hasn’t taught you a learned negativity.”
+“They come in and they’ve been on 300 first dates—their posture is like they’ve been through war, basically.”
+She recommends to try and unlearn negative experiences that have happened previously.
+“Go into each date as if it’s the first time,” she says.

 Keep the love going: